 Alan L. Barry concentrates his practice on the litigation of intellectual property matters before U.S. district courts and courts of appeals, the International Trade Commission (ITC), the American Arbitration Association and the U.S. Patent and Trademark Office.
-With more than 30 years of trial experience, Mr. Barry has litigated patent, trademark, trade secret and copyright cases in a wide variety of technical fields including, biotechnology (ANDA, pharmaceutical, medical device, and stem cell-related technologies), robotics, digital cameras and image processing technology, computer-controlled measuring devices, electrical distribution equipment, optoelectronics, food packaging, manufacturing equipment, medical equipment.
+With more than 30 years of trial experience, Alan has litigated patent, trademark, trade secret and copyright cases in a wide variety of technical fields including, biotechnology (ANDA, pharmaceutical, medical device, and stem cell-related technologies), robotics, digital cameras and image processing technology, computer-controlled measuring devices, electrical distribution equipment, optoelectronics, food packaging, manufacturing equipment, medical equipment.

-Mr. Barry also counsels clients on intellectual property strategy, portfolio development, and transactional matters.
+Alan also counsels clients on intellectual property strategy, portfolio development, and transactional matters.